ScratchAddons/website-v2/content/docs/policies/privacy/extension.md

 The extension by itself does not send any of this information outside of your device.

-However, if you enable Chrome Sync, Firefox Sync, or any other compatible browser data synchronization feature, this information might be sent to that service by your browser.
+However, if you enable Chrome Sync, Firefox Sync, Edge Sync, or any other compatible browser data synchronization feature, this information might be sent to that service by your browser.

 ## Third Parties